Studio DC: Almost Live

 Studio DC: Almost Live is the title of a pair of specials that aired on the Disney Channel.
 The specials are half-hour variety shows featuring The Muppets and Disney Channel stars performing comedy sketches and musical numbers together.
 The style is similar to that of The Muppet Show.
 The first special aired August 3, 2008, and was hosted by Dylan and Cole Sprouse.
-The second special aired October 5, 2008, was hosted by Selena Gomez.
+The second special aired October 5, 2008, and was hosted by Selena Gomez.